-3.1.2 Transfer Encoding
+3.1.2.
+Transfer Encoding

-When generating any of the secured MIME entities below, except the signing using the multipart/signed format, no transfer encoding at all is required.
+When generating any of the secured MIME entities below, except the signing using the multipart/signed format, no transfer encoding is required at all.
 S/MIME implementations MUST be able to deal with binary MIME objects.
-If no Content-Transfer-Encoding header is present, the transfer encoding should be considered 7BIT.
+If no Content-Transfer-Encoding header is present, the transfer encoding is presumed to be 7BIT.